gncdncc/Jackson_Project2/README.md

-# selenium
+# Selenium
-# We choose Wongnai.com to do the automate test in this project.
+## We choose Wongnai.com to do the automate test in this project.

 ### 1.Link_toRegisterpage.java
 - Test on clicking signup dropdown in mainpage and click on the button that redirect to the next page that allows users to login and signup.